nikcomestotalk/serverless_framework/README.md

 This open-source project automates the deployment of AWS Lambda functions using CloudFormation.
 It includes a script to package and deploy Lambda functions along with API Gateway configurations.

+## Why ?
+At my current company, I pretty much run the whole show—managing the team, handling 80% of the technical work, taking care of infrastructure, backend, and even parts of the frontend (both web and Android).
+Basically, if something breaks, it’s probably my fault... but also my job to fix it.

+To save money (because who doesn’t love free stuff?), I decided to run everything on AWS Lambda.
+Since I kept hearing about the Serverless Framework, I thought, why not?
+It worked like a charm… until it didn’t.
+Turns out, AWS has this fun little 500-resource limit, and my deployments just stopped.
+Even serverless-plugin-split-stacks couldn’t save me.

+At this point, I had two choices:
+1. Cry.
+2. Write my own CloudFormation template.
+ I went with option 2.
+In just a day or two, I hacked together a solution, removed unnecessary resources, and—voila!—everything was working perfectly again.
+(Nested resources support coming soon because, well… I’m not that lazy.)

+Then I casually mentioned this to a friend, and he was like, Dude, just outsource it!
+So here we are—me, my code, and hopefully your 1000 GitHub stars. ⭐⭐⭐

 ## Project Structure
 ```
 aws-lambda-deployment/